All Episodes

 Well, it won't be back like it was before.

-They're gonna spend it abroad.
+They're going to spend it abroad.

-There are 450 million middle class people around the world who will work for less wages than American workers will.
+There are 450 million middle-class people around the world who will work for less wages than American workers will.

-If there's money to invest, they're gonna invest it in Brazil or China or Russia, not in the U.S., we have to understand that.
+If there's money to invest, they're going to invest in Brazil or China or Russia, not in the U.S.

 But it's not Obama's fault, you see.

-America's just over.
+America is just over.

 America's salad days are behind it.

-It's not Obama's fault, it's just the way it is.
+It's just the way it is.

-They're going to seek employees who'll work less around the world.
+And these evil businesses, they're going to seek employees who'll work less around the world.

 The American people.